mhostert/mhostert.github.io/_pages/about.md

 <div class="mybg-text">
   <h1>Welcome, </h1>
     <p>
-      I am a postdoctoral researcher at the Perimeter Institute (CAN) and University of Minnesota (US).
-I completed my PhD in 2019 at the Institute for Particle Physics Phenomenology, part of Durham University (UK).
-I then moved to the US for my current joint postdoctoral position.
+      I am a postdoctoral researcher at the Perimeter Institute (Canada) and University of Minnesota (USA).
+I got my PhD in 2019 at the Institute for Particle Physics Phenomenology, part of Durham University (UK), and moved to the US for my current joint postdoctoral position.
     </p>

     <p>